Your July Horoscope Is Here – You're About To Enter A New Era

 Libra, your planetary ruler Venus will begin its eight-week retrograde through Leo on July 22, and you’ll already be feeling the pre-shadow effects as soon as the month begins.
 This may not be the best month for starting new relationships or friendships, but rather for making sure the current connections in your life have a solid foundation and are mutually beneficial bonds.

-Cancer season keeps going strong until July 22, and the South Node, symbol of our karmic past, leaves the mysterious sign of Scorpio and enters your sign on July 17.
-It’ll remain in your sign for the next year and a half, which means you’ll be doing more shadow work, in a more light hearted way than you did so far this decade.
-You’ll be learning about yourself through letting go of your attachment of who society told you you should be.
+Cancer season keeps going strong until July 22, and the South Node, a symbol of our karmic past, leaves the mysterious sign of Scorpio and enters your sign on July 17.
+It’ll remain in your sign for the next year and a half, which means you’ll be doing more shadow work, in a more light-hearted way than you did so far this decade.
+You’ll be learning about yourself by letting go of your attachment to who society told you you should be.
 The more you break free from other people’s expectations of you this month, the more phenomenal and liberating your life becomes.

 Scorpio Sun & Rising: